Cramer Tunnel

 Cramer Tunnel is a disused railroad tunnel near Cramer, Minnesota.
 It is the longest railway tunnel in Minnesota.

 History

 Cramer Tunnel opened in 1957 after LTV Steel blasted a tunnel to connect Hoyt Lakes taconite plant and the location of its ore dock at Taconite Harbor on Lake Superior, from which the taconite was shipped to eastern steel mills.
-The tunnel was used consistently from its opening to 2001, when LTV Steel went bankrupt and closed their ore dock in Taconite Harbor.
-When the location was bought by Cleveland Cliffs in 2002, cleanup trains ran on the line to pick up leftover chips and pellets until 2008.
+The tunnel was used consistently from its opening in 1957 until 2001, when LTV Steel went bankrupt and closed their ore dock in Taconite Harbor.
+When the land was bought by Cleveland Cliffs in 2002, cleanup trains ran on the line to pick up leftover chips and pellets until 2008.